 Category: Choose the Marketplace category that most accurately describes what your app does.
 Users looking for specific types of apps will often browse categories by clicking on a specific category name in the main Marketplace home page.
 Having your app listed under the appropriate category will help them find your app.

-Support URL: This is a URL that should reference a location where purchasers or users of the app can get support for the app.
+Support Website: This is a URL that should reference a location where purchasers or users of the app can get support for the app.

 Make up some sample data to use during this example, and enter it into the form.
 Once you have entered all your app’s details, click Next to move on to the next screen.

-On this screen, you must specify the version of your app and upload its plugin files.
+On this screen, you must specify the version of your app.
 Review the guidance in the What is a version section in this chapter to choose a good version specifier and enter it here.
 For our example, since this is the first version, enter

-Then you must upload the different sets of plugin files (variations) to support different Liferay versions.
-You must upload at least one plugin file before advancing beyond this screen.
-So, click the Browse button, and select the plugins that make up your app.
-Each time you add plugins to the list, they automatically begin uploading and their compatibility information is scanned (read the previous sections in this chapter to understand what compatibility information is read from your plugins).
+Press the Browse button, and select the plugins that make up your app.
+Each time you add plugins to the list, they will automatically begin uploading, and their compatibility information will be scanned (read the Specify App Compatibility section above to understand what compatibility information is read from your plugins).

 This indicates that the files were successfully uploaded.
 Notice that the portlet plugin was automatically copied for use in both the EE and CE variations, even though you only uploaded the portlet plugin once.
 Click Next to advance to the final screen.

 Preview and submit the app